 Monks Coffee Roaster

 Monks Coffee Roaster is a project run by Patrick, an extremely friendly Irish man of many talents.
 Before opening Monks in 2016 he spent a long time in Australia where he found the inspiration for creating his house blend.
 While he still relies on friends for roasting his coffee, he’s busy building his own roastery to take the craft into his own hands soon.
 The coffee menu at Monks surprises with real treats, such as Port of Mokha coffee from small-batch lots in Yemen.
-Unfortunately, it was already sold out when I visited.
+Unfortunately, it was already sold out when I visited this charming cafe.

 Bilderdijkstraat 46, 1052 NB Amsterdam